We’re celebrating this month’s Gracious Girl, Dr. Marlah Mardis for her Mardi Gras Decor!

 This Gracious Girl and I share a love of our alma mater, Xavier University of Louisiana, and its home city New Orleans.
 You gotta love a city whose motto is “Laissez Le Bon Temps Roulet,” which means let the good times roll!
 This city knows how to throw a party, the most famous of which is Mardi Gras.

-Mardi Gras is a celebration that occurs the 40 days before Lent.
-The city adorns itself in purple, green and gold and hosts parades and parties, the likes of which you have never seen.
+Mardi Gras is a celebration that occurs during the 40 days before Lent.
+The city adorns itself in purple, green and gold, and hosts parades and parties, the likes of which you have never seen.